 2020 Guide to OCR, Invoice Scanning & Data Capture

 Most organizations say manual data entry and the high volumes of email and paper invoices they receive are a big challenge.

 Compounding the issue:

-- In many cases invoice scanning uses dated OCR technology which has limited functionality and depth
+- In many cases invoice scanning uses dated legacy OCR technology which has limited functionality and depth

 - Emailed invoices from suppliers are printed out and manually keyed into the ERP

 - For growing companies, larger invoice volumes means hiring more staff to handle the manual effort

 Although EDI or invoices submitted through a solution portal are offered as solutions to the issues above, 80 to 90% of supplier invoices received by companies are either paper or email.
 Approximately 75% of organizations enter their invoice data manually .

 There are some attractive options for handling all formats of invoices however – from both an implementation and price perspective.

 5 ways to Capture data from an invoice in 2019 (from most efficient to least):

 • Digital Capture in the Cloud – Emailed Invoices

 • OCR with Intellitags – Paper Invoices

-Where as older OCR technology is resource intensive (data has to be manually field-mapped, as an example) newer OCR technology teaches itself to identify supplier invoices based on their layouts and then automatically stores that information for future reference.
+Where as legacy OCR technology is resource intensive (data has to be manually field-mapped, as an example) Intelligent OCR technology teaches itself to identify supplier invoices based on their layout and then automatically stores that information for future reference.
 It also intuitively maps the data fields in each invoice and stores them in a database.

 If you supplier sends a paper invoice: